“I live in an apartment, but I want to play the saxophone to my heart’s content.” “How wonderful it would be to practice at home after work.”

 Many people share this dream but are held back by the fear: “What if the neighbors complain about the noise?” or “What if the police are called?”
 As a result, many end up hauling their heavy instruments to karaoke boxes on weekends.

-The saxophone (especially Alto and Tenor) produces one of the loudest volumes among acoustic instruments, reaching 90dB to 110dB.
-This is equivalent to “under a train guard” or “a car horn.”
+The saxophone (especially Alto and Tenor) produces one of the loudest volumes among acoustic instruments, reaching 100dB to 110dB.
+This is equivalent to listening to “a train passing under a guard” or “a car horn” at close range.

-Unfortunately, it is physically impossible to play raw saxophone in a standard Japanese wooden apartment or condo without any soundproofing.
-It would immediately be considered noise pollution.
+Unfortunately, it is 100% impossible to play raw saxophone in a standard Japanese wooden apartment or condo without any soundproofing.
+Even if you close the windows, if the walls are thin, it will immediately become noise pollution at a level where you get reported.

 Option 1: [Budget: ¥50,000] Use a Silencer “e-Sax” (Beginner)#